 D. Information Giving

-The purpose of information giving is to provide a person and/or their representative with enough information to enable them to locate and obtain needed services without additional assistance from the ADRC staffer.
+The purpose of information giving is to provide a person and/or their representative with enough information to enable them to locate and obtain needed services without additional assistance from the ADRC.
 This component is utilized when the caller can identify the person’s need and make a direct request for resource information to meet that need.
 Alternatively, if a person is unable to self-refer and has a willing informal support system, information and support is provided to the person’s informal support system to enable them to make the appropriate referrals.

 Information-giving can be provided in-person in an office, community, or in-home setting; by telephone; and/or through electronic communications.